sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 A KEM (such as ML-KEM) sounds like it may be a drop-in replacement for Diffie-Hellman, however there is one scenario where this doesn't work.
 If the protocol uses DH in a 'static-static' configuration, that is, if both sides have long-term public keys, then ML-KEM is not suitable.
 That is because the ciphertext is necessarily a function of Alice's public key, and thus can only be useful only with that specific public key.

+# Using ML-KEM

+To use ML-KEM, there are three steps involved

+## ML-KEM Key Generation

+The first step for Alice is to generate a public and private keypair.

+[MORE HERE]

+## ML-KEM Encapsulation

+The second step is for Bob to generate a ciphertext and shared secret.

+## ML-KEM Decapsulation

+The third and final step is for Alice to take the ciphertext and generate the shared secret.

+## ML-KEM Parameter sets

 ML-KEM comes with three parameter sets; ML-KEM-512, ML-KEM-768 and ML-KEM-1024.
+It is assumed that ALice and Bob both know which parameter sets they use (either by negotiation or by having one choice fixed in the protocol).

 Here is a summary of how those parameter sets differ:

 |             | pk size  | sk size | ct size  | ss size  | as strong as |
 | :---------- | -------: | ------: | -------: | :------: | :----------: |